hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 When creating shell scripts, variables are used to store information that can be used later in the script (once or many times over).
 The value stored can be hard-coded in as we have done above, assigning the variable a numeric or character value.
 Alternatively, the value stored can be the output of another command.
 We will demonstrate this using a new command called `basename`.

-The **`basename` command** is used for extracting the base name of a file, which is accomplished using **string splitting to strip the directory and any suffix from filenames**.
+The **`basename` command** is used for extracting the base name from a file path, which is accomplished using **string splitting**.
 Let's try an example, by first moving back to your home directory:

 ```bash
 $ cd